Desbeers/Chord-Provider/README.md

 Some other guitar applications claim the *ownership* of **ChordPro** files and then the *quicklook* does not work anymore. **Chord Provider** does not own them; nobody should...

 Not all chords in the database are correct; especially the more complicated chords.
 I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS and iPadOS to view and alter the database with all known chords.
 Feel free to contribute!

-### iCloud

-~~The iPadOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
-In the macOS app, you can select a folder with your songs.
-If you use the same iCloud folder; updates are instantly.~~

 ### Documentation